-When Peter Jackson first started planning The Lord Of The Rings films back in 1995, he couldn’t have imagined how it would dominate his life.
-And now, six movies, 21 Oscars and 25 years later, we’re heading back to Middle Earth for a brand new Lord of the Rings TV series.
+When Peter Jackson started planning The Lord Of The Rings films in 1995, he couldn’t have imagined how it would dominate his life.
+And now, six movies, 21 Oscars and 25 years later we’re heading back to Middle Earth for a brand new Lord Of The Rings TV series.

 Amazon Studios are the lucky lot who’ve been tasked with recreating J.R.R.
 Tolkien’s literary magic for the small screen, with the company signing a reported $250m (£180m) rights contract in November 2017 with the author’s estate, publisher HarperCollins and New Line Cinema to produce a multi-season show for television.

-Here’s everything we know so far about the forthcoming Lord of the Rings TV series.
+Here’s everything we know so far about the forthcoming The Lord Of The Rings TV series.

 What are the latest updates?

 - Fans invited to a special preview screening are “blown away” by what they saw

 - The first teaser trailer aired during Super Bowl LVI in February